chriszeng87/HardwareEncodingTest/README.md

 To do list:
-1. Scale the video when recording
+1. Blurred screen
-2. Record audio in CameraCaptureActivity
+2. Wrong audio and video timestamp